kaltura/nginx-vod-module/README.md

 ### Build

-cd to NGINX source directory & run this:
+cd to NGINX source directory and execute:

     ./configure --add-module=/path/to/nginx-vod-module
     make